Email: V dot Abbatelli dot 1 at warwick dot ac dot uk

 Tel: +44 02476 522 131

-Dr Valentina Abbatelli graduated in Studi Italiani (2006) from the University of Rome 'La Sapienza', where she also studied for an MA in Linguistics (2008) and completed a PhD in Historical Linguistics and History of Italian Language (2012).
-In 2017 she completed her second PhD entitled 'Producing and Marketing Translations in Fascist Italy: Uncle Tom's Cabin and Little Women' at the University of Warwick.
+I hold a BA in Studi Italiani (2006) from the University of Rome 'La Sapienza', where I also hold an MA in Linguistics (2008) and completed a PhD in Historical Linguistics and History of Italian Language (2012).
+In 2017 I completed my second PhD entitled 'Producing and Marketing Translations in Fascist Italy: Uncle Tom's Cabin and Little Women' at the University of Warwick.

-Valentina has significant experience in teaching Italian language in Italy and in the UK.
-Prior joining Warwick she collaborated with Società Dante Alighieri (2006-2014) as a marker of the written exams of the Plida certificate in Italian language.
-In 2009 obtained the DITALS certificate to teach Italian to foreigners from the the University for Foreigners of Siena.
-During her PhD at Warwick she taught language modules at all levels and participated in outreach schools events to raise awareness in the importance of languages.
-From 2015 she is Associate Fellow of the Higher Education Academy.
+I have significant experience in teaching Italian language in Italy and in the UK.
+Prior joining Warwick I collaborated with Società Dante Alighieri (2006-2014) as a marker of the written exams of the Plida certificate in Italian language.
+In 2009 I obtained the DITALS certificate to teach Italian to foreigners from the the University for Foreigners of Siena.
+During my PhD at Warwick I taught language modules at all levels and participated in outreach schools events to raise awareness in the importance of languages.
+I joined the Italian department as a teaching fellow in September 2017.

 Teaching and Research interests

-Italian Language and Culture; Translation studies; History of publishing; Italian History; Fascism; History of Italian language; Visual culture; National identity; Literature for children
+Italian Language and Culture; Language Teaching and Digital Pedagogy; Translation studies; History of publishing; Italian History; Fascism; History of Italian language; Visual culture; National identity; Literature for children

-V. Abbatelli, Review of Giorgia Alù and Nancy Pedri (eds), 'Enlightening Encounters: Photography in Italian Literature' (Toronto Italian Studies.
-Toronto: University of Toronto Press, 2015), Annali d'Italianistica 34 (2016), 595-97
+V. Abbatelli (2016), Review of Giorgia Alù and Nancy Pedri (eds), 'Enlightening Encounters: Photography in Italian Literature' (Toronto Italian Studies.
+Toronto: University of Toronto Press, 2015), Annali d'Italianistica 34, 595-97

-'Paratextual Approaches to Retranslation and Rewriting', University of Warwick, 24th January 2018 (funded by IAS, GRP Connecting Cultures and HRC)
+'Paratextual Approaches to Retranslation and Rewriting'Link opens in a new window, University of Warwick, 24th January 2018 (funded by IAS, GRP Connecting Cultures and HRC)

 - PhD in Italian Studies (University of Warwick)

-IT201 Modern Italian Language II (grammar, writing) - module convenor
+IT201 Modern Italian Language IILink opens in a new window (grammar) - module convenor

-IT401 Modern Italian Language IV (writing) - module convenor
+IT401 Modern Italian Language IV (oral and writing) - module convenor